Mo-Official/DHBW_python/README.md

 This is a project for my python module in the university.

+## starting the game:
+To run the game install `python 3.8.5` or higher version.

+Once You have install python run `pip install -r requirements.txt` to install the dependancies for the game.

+If you have all dependancies installed run the game using `python main.py`.

+Enjoy. :)

 ## Project Description:
 This will be a Sci-fi Spaceshooter/Platformer game developed in pygame, but more effort will be put into the Platformer part.